RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Research Questions and Methods

 The second research question assesses our approach at the level of \textbf{entire conversation}.
 This assessment is crucial for determining the overall completeness of the requirements elicited by \textsc{RECOVER}.
 The approach aggregates requirements generated through a turn-by-turn analysis, which poses the risk of missing interdependencies or broader requirements that emerge only when considering the conversation as a whole.
 By focusing on the entire conversation, we aim to measure the extent of this risk:

 \sterqbox{RQ\textsubscript{2} – Entire Conversation Assessment}{What is the quality of the whole set of requirements generated by \textsc{RECOVER} from a stakeholders' conversation?}

-The \emph{context} of the empirical study is represented by one of the stakeholder's conversation\footnote{Available at: \url{https://github.com/RELabUU/REConSum/tree/main/data}} used by Spijkman et al. \cite{reconsum_spijkman_2023} to assess the performance of \textsc{REConSum}.
-This conversation is a stakeholders' dialogue transcript provided by Dalpiaz et al. \cite{dalpiaz_2021_conceptualmodel}, consisting of 133 speaker turns.
-Within this dialogue, participants discuss the functionalities of a new system to be implemented, providing a rich source of requirements-relevant information for analysis.
+The \emph{context} of the study is represented by one of the stakeholder's conversation\footnote{Available at: \url{https://github.com/RELabUU/REConSum/tree/main/data}} used by Spijkman et al. \cite{reconsum_spijkman_2023} to assess the performance of \textsc{REConSum}.
+This conversation is a stakeholders' dialogue transcript provided by Dalpiaz et al. \cite{dalpiaz_2021_conceptualmodel}, consisting of 133 speaker turns. \revised{The discussion revolves around the elicitation of requirements for a fictional software system designed for the International Football Association (IFA), where stakeholders explore functionalities to support teams, referees, and league managers in organizing and managing football leagues.} \revised{The transcript originates from a controlled experiment explicitly conducted for research in conversational requirements engineering, ensuring that the discussion reflects realistic stakeholder interactions rather than an artificially constructed dialogue.} \revised{Additionally, this conversation has been used in prior research as a reference point \cite{reconsum_spijkman_2023}, reinforcing its suitability as a benchmark for assessing automated requirements extraction approaches.} \revised{With its structured nature and well-defined scenario, the transcript provides a meaningful test case for demonstrating the capability of \textsc{RECOVER} to process stakeholder discussions and extract requirements effectively.} \revised{Table \ref{table:conversation} summarizes the characteristics of the conversation.}

 As part of the empirical assessment, we used this conversation as input for \textsc{RECOVER} to evaluate its performance and address the research questions.
 Figure \ref{figure:method} overviews the research methods employed to address the objectives of the study, while the remainder of the section details the specific research methods applied to each research question.
 In terms of reporting, we employed the guidelines by the \textsl{ACM/SIGSOFT Empirical Standards}.\footnote{Available at: \url{https://github.com/acmsigsoft/EmpiricalStandards}.} Given the nature of our study we followed the \textsl{``General Standard''}, and the \textsl{``Questionnaire Surveys''} guidelines.